ReimoLiiv/TUProovitoo/README.md

 This is demo application, there is a lack of security.
 For example passwords are not encrypted and field validation takes place only in UI.
 To improve application, password encryption and back end validation must be done.

+This application don't have any tests, in the future it is recommend to write tests as well.

 ## Support
 If you encounter any issues or have questions, please contact Reimo Liiv (liivreimo@gmail.com)